beaverden/ctf-writeups/GoogleCTF2018/Holey_Beep/README.md

 ```

 That's it with the understanding.
-Now, obviously the thing we need to read from and don't have permissions is the file `/secret_cake_recipe`, so it will be safe to assume this needs to be our recipe.
+Now, obviously the thing we need to read from and don't have permissions is the file `/secret_cake_recipe`, so it will be safe to assume this needs to be our device.

 Let's create a directory where we can dump whatever we want. `/tmp/exploit`
+Now:
+`mkdir /tmp/exploit/dev`
-Now `mkdir /tmp/exploit/dev`, `ln -s /secret_cake_recipe /tmp/exploit/dev/console`.
+`ln -s /secret_cake_recipe /tmp/exploit/dev/console`.

 Running the `holey_beep` binary from `/tmp/exploit` will read from `/secret_cake_recipe` if everything goes as needed.